Heat Storage Materials

-Thermal energy can be stored in a material as sensible heat by raising its temperature.
+Thermal energy can be stored as sensible heat in a material by raising its temperature.

-The heat storage can be calculated as
+The heat or energy storage can be calculated as

 q = V ρ cp dt